 Oxygen Transport in the Blood

 Even though oxygen is transported via the blood, you may recall that oxygen is not very soluble in liquids.
 A small amount of oxygen does dissolve in the blood and is transported in the bloodstream, but it is only about 1.5% of the total amount.
 The majority of oxygen molecules are carried from the lungs to the body’s tissues by a specialized transport system, which relies on the erythrocyte—the red blood cell.
 Erythrocytes contain a metalloprotein, hemoglobin, which serves to bind oxygen molecules to the erythrocyte (Figure 22.25).
 Heme is the portion of hemoglobin that contains iron, and it is heme that binds oxygen.
-One hemoglobin molecule contains iron-containing Heme molecules, and because of this, each hemoglobin molecule is capable of carrying up to four molecules of oxygen.
+Each hemoglobin molecule contains four iron-containing heme molecules, and because of this, one hemoglobin molecule is capable of carrying up to four molecules of oxygen.
 As oxygen diffuses across the respiratory membrane from the alveolus to the capillary, it also diffuses into the red blood cell and is bound by hemoglobin.
-The following reversible chemical reaction describes the production of the final product, oxyhemoglobin (Hb–O2), which is formed when oxygen binds to hemoglobin.
+The following reversible chemical reaction describes the production of the final product, oxyhemoglobin (HbO2), which is formed when oxygen binds to hemoglobin.
 Oxyhemoglobin is a bright red-colored molecule that contributes to the bright red color of oxygenated blood.